-Passing an empty array to an XML-RPC method is problematic, as it could represent either an array or a struct.
-Zend\XmlRpc\Client detects such conditions and makes a request to the server's system.methodSignature method to determine the appropriate XML-RPC type to cast to.
+Passing an empty array to an XML-RPC method is problematic, as it could represent either an ar-Zend\XmlRpc\Client detects such conditions and makes a request to the server's ray or a struct. system.methodSignature method to determine the appropriate XML-RPC type to cast to.